How to Apply

 All EastBio projects are listed on FindAPhD, normally in October each year for a start date of October in the following year.
 Our projects span the full remit of BBSRC and include many that are co-delivered by non-academic partners.

-All projects will be based at one of our EastBio partners, and all supervisors listed on projects have received written guidance and in-person briefing sessions to ensure their awareness of the EastBio programme.
-An example of the Project Request form for supervisors can be found at the bottom of this page.
-All project requests submitted to EastBio are reviewed for fit to the BBSRC remit by the Management Group.
-Projects that are co-delivered by non-academic partners are additionally reviewed by the Industry Engagement Sub-Committee to ensure that they are feasible as PhD projects and cover sufficient risk mitigation.
+All projects will be based at one of our EastBio partners (on campus), and all supervisors listed on projects have received written guidance and in-person briefing sessions to ensure their awareness of the EastBio programme.
+An example of the Project Proposal form for supervisors is available on request.
+All project proposals submitted to EastBio are reviewed for fit to the BBSRC remit by the Management Group.
+Projects that are co-delivered by non-academic partners are additionally reviewed by the Industry Engagement Committee to ensure that they are feasible as PhD projects and cover sufficient risk mitigation.

 As an applicant, you can rest assured that EastBio has done rigid quality assessments on all projects that have our name on it!